TJ’s WHOLE WHEAT COUSCOUS

-I always keep a box of this TJ Whole Wheat Couscous in my pantry as it’s incredibly fast and easy to make staple, quicker to make than for example rice or even pasta.
+I always keep a box of TJ Whole Wheat Couscous in my pantry as it’s incredibly fast and easy to make staple, quicker to make than for example rice or even pasta.
 It’s versatile, healthy, and tasty.
-Couscous (“koos-koos”) is a pasta-like grain made from wheat that is a staple in the North African cuisines of Algeria and Morocco.
-It’s even part of Sicilian cuisine!
+Couscous (“koos-koos”) is a pasta-like grain made from wheat that is a staple of North African cuisine, in Algeria and Morocco.
+It’s even part of Sicilian cuisine (Arab influence from the Moors)

 Couscous is generally made out of semolina wheat.
 Trader Joe’s sells this whole grain version made from whole durum semolina.
 The box says PRODUCT OF FRANCE (yeah baby!)
 The French love couscous.
 I have lived in Paris where they have couscous restaurants almost like we have pizza places as there are so many people of Algerian and Morrocan origin.